Tuks-ICMM/VCF-Validation-Workflow/docs/02-workflow/01-data.md

 ---
-title: Data Requirements
+title: Data
 layout: page
-permalink: introduction/data-requirements
+permalink: introduction/data
 nav_order: 2
-parent: Introduction
+parent: Workflow
 ---

-# Data Requirements
+# Data
 {: .no_toc }

 A summary of all data required in order to use this workflow.